-Over 100 vegetable products recalled for possible Listeria contamination
+Over 100 vegetable products recalled for possible listeria contamination

-MECHANICSBURG, Pa.
-(WHTM) — More than 100 vegetable products sold under nearly a dozen different brand names have been recalled for possible Listeria contamination.
+SALINAS, Calif.
+(WHTM) — More than 100 vegetable products sold under nearly a dozen different brand names have been recalled for possible listeria contamination.

 Mann Packing is issuing this recall out of an abundance of caution.
 Listeria monocytogenes can cause serious and sometimes fatal infections in young children, elderly, and others with weakened immune systems.

-Mann Packing Co. announced the recall Friday in response to a notification by the Food and Drug Administration and the Canadian Food Inspection Agency.
+Mann announced the recall Friday in response to a notification by the Food and Drug Administration and the Canadian Food Inspection Agency.

-The company also made an announcement and included the effected product list on their facebook page.
+The company also made an announcement and included the effected product list on its Facebook page.

 Anyone who has these products are being urged to throw them away.